Wavelength: Standing waves

 A standing wave is an undulatory motion that stays in one place.
 A sinusoidal standing wave includes stationary points of no motion, called nodes, and the wavelength is twice the distance between nodes.

 The upper figure shows three standing waves in a box.
-The walls of the box are considered to require the wave to have nodes at the walls of the box (an example of boundary conditions) determining which wavelengths are allowed.
-For example, for an electromagnetic wave, if the box has ideal metal walls, the condition for nodes at the walls results because the metal walls cannot support a tangential electric field, forcing the wave to have zero amplitude at the wall.
+The walls of the box are considered to require the wave to have nodes at the walls of the box (an example of boundary conditions), thus determining the allowed wavelengths.
+For example, for an electromagnetic wave, if the box has ideal conductive walls, the condition for nodes at the walls results because the conductive walls cannot support a tangential electric field, forcing the wave to have zero amplitude at the wall.

 The stationary wave can be viewed as the sum of two traveling sinusoidal waves of oppositely directed velocities.
 Consequently, wavelength, period, and wave velocity are related just as for a traveling wave.
 For example, the speed of light can be determined from observation of standing waves in a metal box containing an ideal vacuum.